Video by Jeremiah P. Mensah

 Idolatry

-An idol is anything you put in the place of God.
-One form of idolatry in church is the cult of personality around human leaders.
-It involves praying in the pastor’s name rather than Jesus.
+Idolatry is anything we put in the place of God.
+One form of idolatry in the church is the cult of personality around human leaders.
+It may involve things like praying in the pastor’s name rather than in Jesus’ name.

-Bowing down to statues or images, worshiping ancestors, and other occult practices also fall under idolatry.
+Idolatry includes bowing to statues, worshiping ancestors, and other occult practices.
 So do “Christianized” forms like praying over candles, holy water, or healing oils.

 biblegateway.com